chain4travel/camino-messenger-bot/pp-mock/docs/accommodation.md

 - travel_period (start_date, end_date)
 - supplier_codes (array of supplier codes to filter by)

-There are restrictions on the travel period.
-Searching accommodations for travel period outside of mentioned dates is considered invalid - meaning there are no bookings available.
-Valid search query that will return results for this partner plugin:
+A travel period is required to search for accommodations (with limits of start/end values of now() / now() + 60 days) There are restrictions on the travel period.
+Searching accommodations for travel period outside of mentioned dates is considered invalid.

-- start_date (year, month, day) 2025-06-01
-- end_date (year, month, day) 2025-06-30
+In SearchParametersGeneric, Currency is required to return the result prices in the provided currency.

 Available supplier codes for the accommodation search:

-- HTL123456
+- HOTEL123456
-- HTL789012
+- HOTEL789012
-- HTL345678
+- HOTEL345678
-- HTL901234
+- HOTEL901234
-- HTL567890
+- HOTEL567890

 Available geo tree locations for the accommodation search (country, region, city_or_resort):